oracle-samples/oltrain/content/posts/ol/admin/post-13/index.md

 ## Details

-This video provides information and examples for using PAM.
+This video provides information and examples for using the Pluggable Authentication Modules (PAM) on Oracle Linux.